 To help insure that all student radiologic technologists are learning in a safe working environment, the amount of radiation received is monitored.
 Students are not allowed to hold patients or image receptors during radiation exposures.
 The student MUST wear appropriate protective devices when in the presence of ionizing radiation.
-A radiation dosimeter badge will be issued to each student.
+A radiation dosimeter badge will be issued to each student at the beginning of the program for both clinic and the campus laboratory.
 Students are responsible for the safety and security of their badge.
+Each dosimeter must be read on a weekly basis.
+Any issues reading the badge must be reported to the RSO immediately.
 Each student must exercise care to prevent loss of or damage to dosimeters.
 Lost / destroyed badges must be reported to the Radiation Safety Officer immediately.
 Refer to the Dosimeter Policy in the Student Handbook.